 Unmarried children under age 18 (22 if full-time student), or a disabled child over age 18, may be eligible to receive a child's annuity.
 Your child may apply for the child's annuity even if you did not contribute to the survivor's annuity benefit.
-The child's annuity is equal to 5% of your last salary.
-If multiple children survive, the total benefit may be subject to limitation and cannot exceed the greater of: 20% of your last salary or 66 2/3% of the annuity received or earned by you.
+The child's annuity is equal to 5% of your last annual salary, subject to the Tier 2 annual salary maximum (as determined by the Department of Insurance).
+If multiple children survive, the total benefit may be subject to limitation and cannot exceed the greater of: 20% of your last annual salary (Tier 2 annual salary maximum) or 66 2/3% of the annuity received or earned by you.